qoomon/actions--context/README.md

 > [!Note]
-> This action also works with matrix jobs as well within reusable workflows!
+> This action also works with matrix jobs as well as within reusable workflows!

 ### Usage
 ```yaml